eoscostarica/guide.eoscostarica.io/docs/tutorials/react-tutorial.md

 **Document Object Model for Document Representation** (Document Object Model) is essentially a platform interface that provides a standard set of objects to represent HTML, XHTML and XML documents.
 A standard model on how these objects can be combined, and a standard interface to access and manipulate them.

 React realized that updating the full screen is a task that can be costly in performance and time.
-So I create a Virtual DOM.
+Then a virtual DOM is created.
 This virtual DOM object is identical to the JavaScript DOM object.

 ### How does it work?